 to inquire about any of the below fellowship opportunities or to simply say hello and learn more about our community.
 Whether you’re a newcomer to New York City or just wanting to learn more, St. Bart’s has a place for you.

-We offer a variety of weekly meditation opportunities at St. Bart's, including Living Christ Sangha, Centering Prayer, and The Transforming Power of Stillness.
+We offer a variety of weekly study, prayer and meditation opportunities at St. Bart's, including Bible Study, Living Christ Sangha, and Centering Prayer.
 Learn more and join one of our growing practices.

 Whether you are in your 20s, 30s, or somewhere close, our young adults group at St. Bart's is a growing community that has a lot of fun together, but is also a group whose core is about making a difference; becoming the change we want to see in the world.
-A mix of work and fun, we collaborate with Habitat for Humanity, Ecclesia, and the St. Bart's Food Pantry/Shelter while also taking time to meet socially.
-We usually have brunch on the first Sunday of each month at a nearby restaurant following the 11 am service!
 Keep an eye out for our next announced date.
 All are welcome!
 Please email Manny Rodríguez-Leach with any questions or to receive additional information.

 St. Tabitha’s Guild

 Parishioners who have a love for knitting and crocheting, for community, and for compassion and justice formed a guild for women and men that combines all three.
-This unique ministry has organized a variety of crocheting and knitting projects: afghans and shawls for Crossroads Community, hats and scarves for the Seamen’s Institute, and baby garments and blankets for a young mothers’ shelter in Brooklyn.
-Although we cannot be together physically, we currently knit at a distance every other Sunday from 2 to 4 pm via Zoom.
-All are welcome.
+This unique ministry has organized a variety of crocheting and knitting projects for the Seamen’s Institute and Crossroads Community Services.
+We have also formed a new partnership with Jamaica Hospital to create baby garments for newborns and afghans for hospice patients.
+All are welcome!
+We will knit and crochet at a distance approximately every other Sunday from 2 to 4 pm via Zoom as we work on a variety of projects.
+All are welcome!
 For exact dates and times, and the Zoom link, click here.

 Episcopal Peace Fellowship (EPF)